jabbawookiees/spelling/README.md

 I took the following steps to preprocess the data:
 1. Break up raw-data.txt into different groups and compute all words up to a fixed edit distance.
-   After that I store them in separate files because the data set becomes too big to load in memory. (tools/generator.py) During this step I also remove all words that contain non-alphanumeric characters.
+   After that I store them in separate files because the data set becomes too big to load in memory. (tools/generator.py) During this step I also remove all words that contain non-alphanumeric characters and all words betwen 4 and 9 in length.
 2. I sort each individual file, then apply a mergesort-based algorithm to delete duplicates.
 This gives me a one-to-one map for misspelling to correct spelling.
 I prioritize items by smaller edit distance and more popular correct word. (tools/deduplicate.py)
-3. After this, I remove all words longer than 20 characters.
-The correct words get reduced to 19 characters. (tools/trim_long.py)
-4. After this, I serialize the data into the format used in my networks.
+3. After this, I serialize the data into the format used in my networks.
 Each character is converted into a 26-length vector, so 'a' becomes [1, 0, 0, ...., 0], 'b' becomes [0, 1, 0, ..., 0], and so on.
 This is stored in an hdf5 file so that data can be readily loaded as a numpy array. (tools/serialize.py)